ibpdas/ibpdas/readme.md

 # Hi, I’m Bandhu 👋

 I work at the intersection of data, AI, strategy and public sector delivery.
 I help organisations turn complex data and emerging technologies into practical, safe and high impact outcomes.
+I use lightweight prototypes and structured thinking to simplify complexity and support better decisions.

 This GitHub is where I learn and experiment.
 Everything here is created in my own time to explore ideas, test assumptions and understand what is possible.

 _None of the projects are official tools or departmental products._